 The aim of the work is not to exhaustively describe all known types of organizational structures and their combinations, but the basic types and trends in the structure of enterprises will be described.
 As indicated Cejthamr and Dědina (2010), the nature of pyramidal organizational structures was born long evolution, but it was always influenced by specific economic, technological and social conditions of the place.
-Classification of organizational structure is not uniform, by developing are created hybrid organizational structures that is hard to describe.
+Classification of organizational structures that is hard to describe.